KainAber/modular-modelling/README.md

   - run_example_1
   - run_example_2
 ```
-Then, each of the run configs are read and passed to the function `src.run.main.main`.
+Then, each run config path is constructed and passed to the function `src.run.main.main`.
 The run configs contain a list of steps with step config names in the order in which they need to be run:
 ```YAML
 steps: